vinayphys/discussion2020/index.markdown

 ---
 # A Discussion Group of Graduate Students at IMSc

-This page contains the details that come out of the discussions held almost each week on Friday at [IMSc Chennai](https://www.imsc.res.in/).
+This page contains the details that come out of the discussions held almost every week on Friday at [IMSc Chennai](https://www.imsc.res.in/).
 A group of graduate students, primarily from Physics and Computational Biology, participate in the discussion.

 ## Discussion Topics: